 - Boost Accuracy & Efficiency

 - Advanced Security

 - Meet Compliance Requirements

 RFID Technology and Its Applications

 RFID is a tracking solution that employs intelligent bar codes to track objects.
 The acronym stands for Radio Frequency Identification.
-The automatic technology utilizes electromagnetic fields or radio waves to identify and track electronically stored information on items.
-The data is stored in tags which are then attached to the object.
-Unlike other data capturing methods like the use of barcode readers, RFID can read tags from a reading distance of 3 to 300 feet away, and they do not have to be within the reader’s direct line-of-sight.
+The automatic technology uses electromagnetic fields or radio waves.
+These fields identify and track information stored in tags attached to items.
+Unlike other data capturing methods, RFID can read tags from a reading distance of 3 to 300 feet away.
+Also, unlike the use of barcode readers, they do not have to be within the reader’s direct line-of-sight.

 Contact Us Today!

 Talk to a Product Specialist to learn how Radley solutions can help you.